v3l0c1r4pt0r/cc-factory/README.md

 for systems that did not provide public SDKs.
 By the way it should also work decently in providing latest compilers for any architecture one would like.

+## Usage

+1. Select desired target from [Table of contents](#table-of-contents)
+2. Checkout to target's branch: `git checkout <branch-name>`
+3. Make sure Docker is running and you have access to Docker daemon
+4. Build container with `make build`
+5. Wait couple of minutes for toolchain to build
+6. Run container: `make run`
+7. If you want to play with toolchain in isolated container, type `make shell`.
+   You will be dropped into normal user interactive shell
+8. If you prefer to run toolchain on your own system, type: `make sdk`
+9. `outdir` directory should appear, with tarball inside

 ## Table of contents

 Platform | CC        | OS            | LIBC          | branch